RarelyCharlie/rarelycharlie.github.io/_howto/taglist.md

 To add yourself to any taglist, go to its control thread in the forums, press the Reply button at the top and write *the exact words* "Please add me."

-To remove yourself from any taglist, go to its control thread in the forums, press the Post to Thread button at the top and write *the exact words* "Please remove me."
+To remove yourself from any taglist, go to its control thread in the forums, press the Reply button at the top and write *the exact words* "Please remove me."

 The taglist uses these phrases to auto-update.